 What are pearly penile papules?

 Pearly penile papules (PPP), sometimes called Tyson glands or corona capillitia, are flesh-coloured or white growths on a man’s penis that are often small and dome-shaped, looking a bit like whiteheads or skin tags.
 They usually appear around the corona of the penis – the lip of the penis at the bottom of the head.
-These growths are usually entirely benign.
+There are always multiple PPP when they do occur, and are typically all identical to each other in size and shape.
+These growths are entirely benign.

 It’s not currently known what causes PPP.
 They might be caused by normal anatomical variation, possibly linked to genetic factors or hormonal changes during puberty.
 They may be vestigial remnants of embryonic human development, meaning they may have served an earlier evolutionary function but now serve no purpose.